Warren Court

 The Warren Court was the period in the history of the Supreme Court of the United States from 1953 to 1969 when Earl Warren served as the chief justice.
-The Warren Court is often considered the most liberal court in U.S. history.
+The Warren Court is widely regarded as the most liberal Supreme Court in U.S. history and marks the last period in which liberals held clear control of the Court.

 The Warren Court expanded civil rights, civil liberties, judicial power, and the federal power in dramatic ways.
 (Note: "To many people, the idea of judicial deference to the elected branches lost much of its theoretical appeal in the 1950s and 1960s, when the Supreme Court, under the leadership of Chief Justice Earl Warren, was invalidating school segregation (Brown v.
 Bd. of Educ.), protecting freedom of speech (Brandenburg v.
 Ohio) striking down poll taxes (Harper v.
 Bd. of Elections), requiring a rule of one person, one vote (Reynolds v.
 Sims), and protecting accused criminals against police abuse (Miranda v.
 Arizona).")
 It has been widely recognized that the court, led by the liberal bloc, created a major "Constitutional Revolution" in U.S. history.

 The Warren Court brought "one man, one vote" to the United States through a series of rulings, and created the Miranda warning.
 In addition, the court was both applauded and criticized for bringing an end to de jure racial segregation in the United States, incorporating the Bill of Rights (i.e. including it in the 14th Amendment Due Process clause), and ending officially sanctioned voluntary prayer in public schools.
 The period is recognized as the most liberal point that judicial power has ever reached, with a substantial continuing impact.
 (Note: "Is it possible to defend the Warren Court against the charge that its decisions were fatally undemocratic?
 The most elaborate effort came from John Hart Ely, the Warren Court's most celebrated expositor and defender, who famously argued for what he called a "representation-reinforcing" approach to judicial review.
 Like Thayer, Ely emphasized the central importance for democratic self-rule.
 But Ely famously insisted that if self-rule is really our lodestar, then unqualified judicial deference to legislatures is utterly senseless.
 Some rights, Ely argued, are indispensable to self-rule, and the Court legitimately protects those rights not in spite of democracy but in its name.
 The right to vote and the right to speak are the central examples.
 Courts promote democracy when they protect those rights.")
 (Note: "Ely went much further.
 He argued that some groups are at a systematic disadvantage in the democratic process, and that when courts protect “discrete and insular minorities,” they are reinforcing democracy too.")